 There are many streaming services such as Hulu with Live TV, Sling TV, and others.
 When you use these services, you get a broad selection of networks that cover everything from entertainment to sports.
 Depending upon which package you select, you may get anywhere from 25 to 100-plus channels.

 The big differences between the various live streaming services are price and flexibility.

 Another popular method of streaming NBA games is through the use of the PlayStation Vue.
 Fans have access to similar channels as Sling TV viewers but they also get live feeds from the major networks in select markets.

-If you are located in one of these select markets, you can purchase the Access channel bundle which gets you to access ABC, ESPN, and TNT all for $50 per month.
+If you are located in one of these select markets, you can purchase Ultra Plan for $79.99/month, which gets you On Demand 85+ channels including ABC, ESPN, and TNT all for $79.99 per month.
 The great thing about PlayStation Vue is it allows you to sign into TV Everywhere apps like FOX Sports Go and NBC Sports app to watch regional games at no extra charge.

 AT&T recently got into the live streaming game with its service called AT&T TV Now.
-In order to get the most out of streaming NBA games, you will need to purchase the basic Plus package which costs $50 per month.
+In order to get the most out of streaming NBA games, you will need to purchase the Entertainment package live On Demand 65+ channels including ESPN, TNT starting cost $69.99/mo.

-Customers receive about 50-plus channels, which is comparable to PlayStation Vue.
-Those channels include ABC, ESPN, ESPN2, and TNT.
+Customers receive about 140+ channels, which is comparable to PlayStation Vue for $149.99/mo in the premier package including ABC, ESPN, ESPN2, and TNT.

 Originally, FuboTV was geared more toward soccer fans.
 Now, it is more of an all-purpose streaming service that does cater to some NBA fans.
 Their basic package, which costs $74.66 per month, includes both TNT and NBA TV.

 While it does not include ABC or ESPN, you can get a variety of regional sports networks depending upon where you live.

 Hulu + Live TV